Skip to content

 • Free Community Build covers 20+ languages (including IaC); commercial editions support 35+ with branch analysis and taint tracking

-• AI CodeFix generates LLM-powered fix suggestions; MCP Server integrates with Claude Code, Cursor, and Windsurf
+• AI CodeFix is now model-agnostic (works with multiple LLMs); MCP Server integrates with Claude Code, Cursor, and Windsurf

 • SonarQube Cloud free tier: 50k LOC, 5 users, PR analysis across 30 languages